Georgia Trust for Historic Preservation

+The Georgia Trust helps find buyers for endangered properties acquired by its Revolving Fund; partners with Georgia’s State Historic Preservation Office in the Department of Community Affairs; has encouraged neighborhood revitalization and provided design assistance to 105 Georgia Main Street cities since 1984; and advocates for funding, tax incentives and other laws aiding preservation efforts.
+The Georgia Trust operates historic house museums the Hay House (1859, Macon) and Rhodes Hall (1904, Atlanta).

+One of its most well-known programs is its annual Places in Peril list which has listed 10 places per year since 2006 with significant historical value and community support that is at imminent risk of being lost.

 Places in Peril

-The Georgia Trust releases an annual list of endangered historic sites throughout Georgia.
+Since 2006, the Georgia Trust releases an annual list of endangered historic sites throughout Georgia.
 The Places in Peril program seeks to identify significant historic, archaeological and cultural properties that are threatened by demolition, deterioration or insensitive public policy or development, and have a demonstrable level of community interest, commitment and support.
 Through this program, the Trust encourages owners and individuals, organizations and communities to employ preservation tools, partnerships and resources necessary to preserve and utilize selected historic properties in peril.

 Historic properties are selected for listing based on several criteria.
 Sites must be listed or eligible for listing in the National Register of Historic Places or the Georgia Register of Historic Places and must be subject to a serious threat to their existence or historical, architectural and/or archeological integrity.
 There must also be a demonstrable level of community commitment and support for the preservation of listed sites.

+The Trust listed 200 sites from 2006 to 2025, and claimed that 95% of those structures were still standing in February 2026.